FOSSCODY-1/S.T.S.Muthumala/README.md

-# S.T.S.Muthumala [ My_Cal ]
+# Scientific Calculator 1.0

  ![as](https://user-images.githubusercontent.com/43057523/46132198-12525c00-c25b-11e8-9683-727a58979c2b.jpg)

 This is a scientific calculator with all functions.
-My_Cal is built by JAVA 9.0.4 version.
+Scientific Calculator 1.0 is built by JAVA 9.0.4 version.
 I create this calculator to do all the calculations and convert units and implement trigonometric graphs easy inputs.
 -
  -----------------------------------------------------------------------------------------------------------------------------------
 ### Supported operators
- I am supposed to do many operators as below.
+ You can do these functions in this calculator.
      Operator         Description

     log n            log base is 10